 Title to land in Ireland takes one of two forms: registered and unregistered.
 Both these systems of title include freehold and leasehold property.
 A freehold title is the closest title to absolute ownership which a property owner may hold.
-A leasehold title means that the property is held for a term of years.
-A long lease (generally for a term of in excess of 35 years) would normally reserve a nominal annual rent and is subject to covenants and conditions which are usually not onerous.
+A leasehold title means that the property is held for a term of years subject to certain covenants and conditions.
+A long lease (generally for a term of in excess of 35 years) would normally reserve a nominal annual rent.